-Can I take any of the Ph.D. courses prior to being admitted to the program?
+1. Can I take any of the Ph.D. courses prior to being admitted to the program?

-With the exception of the core courses and directed independent study courses, you can enroll in the other courses as a non-degree seeking student, provided there is room and you obtain permission of instructor.
+With the exception of the core courses and directed independent study courses, you can enroll in the other courses as a non-degree-seeking student, provided there is room and you obtain permission of instructor.
 If subsequently you are accepted into the program, you may request to have the credits for those courses used for program requirements, provided you have received a grade of B or higher.
 Final approval rests with the Ph.D.
 Executive Committee.

-How many credits may I take as a non-degree seeking student?
+2. How many credits may I take as a non-degree seeking student?

 Students who have taken courses in the Ph.D. program may petition to transfer up to nine credits towards the degree, with the approval of the Ph.D.
 Executive Committee.

-Can I transfer credits from another doctoral program?
+3. Can I transfer credits from another doctoral program?

-When do I have to apply for admission?
+4. When do I have to apply for admission?

-The deadline for Fall admission to the CLL program is February 1st.
+The Ph.D. in Comparative Studies Program for the Cultures, Languages, and Literatures track only accepts applications for the Fall semester of each academic year.
+The deadline for Fall admission to the CLL Program is February 1st.
 Please note that this deadline differs from the FAU application deadline of July 1.
-Acceptance is limited to 15 students in each program.
+Acceptance is limited to 15 students in each cohort.
 There are a limited number of teaching assistantships awarded; preference is given to students qualified or in training to teach undergraduate courses in the departments of English and Languages, Linguistics and Comparative Literature.

-What is the application procedure?
+5. What is the application procedure?

-If you are awarded one, you must enroll as a full-time student (nine-credit hours per semester).
+If you are awarded a TAship, you must enroll as a full-time student (nine credit-hours per semester).
 You then are required to teach at least one undergraduate course in both the Fall and Spring semesters.
 The teaching assistanship includes a $15,000.00 stipend as well as a tuition waiver.
 However, you will be responsible for student fees.

-What if I do not meet either the GRE or GPA requirement?
+7. What if I do not meet either the GRE or GPA requirement?

 GRE scores more than five years old will not be accepted.